karl0sfandang0/ansible-3-client-demo/README.md

 README for Ansible 3 client demo:
 =================================

-5th May 2016 - Note: Demo still in development.
-I want to replace the boxes with some lighter weight ones.

 Demo consists of 4 CentOS 7 Vagrant VMs.
 Tested on Fedora 23 and vagrant-libvirt.

 If there's demand VirtualBox boxes can be added.